ajonsickle/coolstory.js/README.md

 # coolstory.js
 Generate a random story title!
 Produces masterpieces such as:

-    The Breezy Winter
+*   The Breezy Winter
-    Between the Worst Souls
+*   Between the Worst Souls
-    Entrusted by Azure Kings
+*   Entrusted by Azure Kings
-    The Star Box
+*   The Star Box
-    Authority's Worst Bones
+*   Authority's Worst Bones
-    His Skulls
+*   His Skulls
-    Old Spider Hand
+*   Old Spider Hand
-    The Shade Beans
+*   The Shade Beans
-    How It Is
+*   How It Is
-    Smile
+*   Smile

+This module was originally built as part of [RPNow.net](https://github.com/rpnow/rpnow2), but is now available for any project to use under the [MIT license](/LICENSE).

 ## Basic Usage
 coolstory.js works in Node and in a browser.